 Professor Dr. Hedi Fritz-Niggli, the director of the Institute of Radiation Biology of the University of Zürich was voted to be the first president of the Society.
 The aims of the society were set down to be to gain recognition in specialist area of radiation biology and to advance knowledge in this field, as well as to further the education of medical doctors and scientists in the fundamentals of radiation physics and radiation protection.

 From 1966 to 1974 the journal “Radiologica Clinica et Biologica” (publishing house S. Karger in Basel) served as the joint official publication of both the “Swiss Society for Radiation Biology” and the “Swiss Society for Radiology and Nuclear Medicine”.
 However, this joint arrangement was later disbanded by mutual agreement.
-In 1995 the society decided to jointly issue the “Zeitschift für Medizinische Physik” (publishers G.Braun, Karlsruhe), which had originally been established in 1991 by the DGMP and the ÖGMP: all members of the three societies subscribe to this journal, which has a turn-over of about 1800 copies.
+In 1995 the society decided to jointly issue the “Zeitschift für Medizinische Physik” (publishers G.Braun, Karlsruhe), which had originally been established in 1991 by the DGMP and the ÖGMP: all members of the three societies subscribe to this journal, which has a turn-over of more than 2000 copies.
 Journals appear quarterly, the emphasis is on scientific publications, but the journal may also be used to report society news.
 The scientific papers may be written in German, French or English and all the articles undergo a review process following international standards of peer reviewing.
 In 1998 the publisher was changed to Urban and Fischer and since 2003 the journal has been published by Elsevier.
 In 2001, after much effort, the journal was included in Index Medicus and in Medline.
 An important step for the journal was it’s acceptance in the database of the Insitute for Scientific Information (ISI) in Philadelphia.
 The “Zeitschrift für Medizinische Physik” has since then the important Impact Factor.

 The society has pursued its aims primarily by regular conference activity, the formation of working groups, issuing statements during consultation processes on draft laws and regulations, as well as organising educational meetings.
 Collaboration with our neighbouring German and Austrian societies also allows the annual scientific conferences to be held as joint meetings on an international level.
 Since 1978, the scientific contributions to the annual meetings have been published in the “conference reports” of the society.